 - Dow spent $13.6 million on lobbying in 2016, and wrote a $1 million check to Trump’s inauguration festivities.
 Dow’s CEO stood by Trump in February as he signed an executive order rolling back government regulations.

 - At the Aspen Ideas conference, Sally Yates said while acting AG, she found out about the Muslim ban by reading about it in the NYT.

 - Yates slammed the Trump regime for ignoring legal and political norms, and said the regime’s behavior “should be alarming to us as a country.”

 - ABC reported federal authorities are investigating a breach of at least one nuclear plant’s computer system.

-- POLITICO reported that Tillerson blew up at Trump’s head of personnel, DeStefano, for torpedoing his picks for senior State Dept roles.
-The State Dept remains largely unstaffed, including deputy SoS.
+- Politico reported that Tillerson blew up at Trump’s head of personnel, Johnny DeStefano, for torpedoing his picks for senior State Dept roles.
+The State Dept remains largely unstaffed, including deputy Secretary of State.

 - In Week 32, DeStefano’s data company was involved in the leak of private information of 200mm US voters, which was left unprotected online ahead of the 2016 election.